-TELEPHONE EXPENSES:
+COMMUNIATION EXPENSES:

 The basic local telephone service costs of the first telephone line provided in your residence are not deductible.
 However, toll calls from that line are deductible if the calls are business-related.
-The costs of a second line (basic service and toll calls) in your home are also deductible if that line is used exclusively for business.
+The costs (basic fee and toll calls) of a second line in your home are also deductible, if the line is used exclusively for business.